vguzman812/vguzman812/README.md

 - 📫 How to reach me **vguzman812@gmail.com**

-- ⚡ Boring fact **My favorite music is traditional foreign music I have never heard before.**
+- ⚡ Boring fact **My favorite food to cook is asian food.
+Especially sushi.
+Though that's not really "cooking", is it?**

 ### Connect With Me